 }

-bundlerCollectorTracer — JavaScript tracer for go-ethereum's debug_traceCall.
-Tracks every SLOAD/SSTORE opcode and links to calling contract.
-This is most technically non-trivial part of bundler.
+bundlerCollectorTracer is a JavaScript tracer for go-ethereum's debug_traceCall.
+It tracks every SLOAD/SSTORE opcode and associates them with the calling contract.
+This is the most technically challenging part of a bundler.

-UserOp accepted to mempool must remain valid.
-Bundler monitors:
+A UserOp accepted into the mempool must remain valid.
+The bundler monitors:

-Nonce invalidation.
-If on-chain Account nonce changes (other UserOp passed) — pending UserOp with stale nonce is removed.
+- Nonce invalidation.
+If the on-chain nonce of an account changes (another UserOp went through), the pending UserOp with the old nonce is removed.

-Deposit insufficiency.
-If deposit balance in EntryPoint decreased (other UserOp sponsored by same Paymaster passed) — need to recalculate if enough for all pending UserOps of this Paymaster.
+- Deposit insufficiency.
+If the deposit balance in the EntryPoint decreases (another UserOp sponsored by the same Paymaster went through), the bundler must recalculate whether it covers all pending UserOps of that Paymaster.

 class UserOpMempool {